 In connection, all completed projects in four barangays were turned over to the town of Carmen last September 24.
-These included a ₱2.1 million three-classroom building in Barangay Macabentan, and covered courts in the Barangay Old Bentangan, Kibudtungan and Langonan amounting to ₱6.2 million.
+These included a ₱2.1 million three-classroom building in Barangay Macabentan, and covered courts in the Barangays Old Bentangan, Kibudtungan and Langonan amounting to ₱6.2 million.

 Meanwhile, last September 20, around ₱20 million worth of infrastructure projects were turned over to the local government of Banisilan.

-In addition, Mendoza also awarded a check worth ₱2 million to members of a cooperative in Banisilan during the inauguration of the completed projects.
+In addition, Mendoza also awarded a check worth ₱2 million to members of a cooperative in Banisilan during the inauguration of the completed infra projects.

 This was released as part of the provincial government’s banner program, entitled “Serbisyong Totoo Entrepreneurial Program” or STEP.
 This cash assistance would be used to fund at least 195 beneficiaries in the region.

-For their part, the Department of Public Works and Highways (DPWH) announced the start of two road widening projects amounting to ₱33 million in Koronadal City, South Cotabato.
+For their part, the Department of Public Works and Highways (DPWH) announced the start of two road-widening projects amounting to ₱33 million in Koronadal City, South Cotabato.

 “DPWH, in partnership with local government units, is committed in contributing to solve traffic congestion in the country as it has long been impeding our growth,” said DPWH Secretary Mark Villar.